manosmiras/Moirai/Readme.md

 # Moirai
-A real time rendering engine built with OpenGL and C++.
+A game engine built with OpenGL and C++.

 ## Getting started
 1. Clone the project